AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/view-data-dictionary.md

 1. Ensure that the Report Suite that contains the component you want to view is selected in the drop-down menu.

-1. In the search field, begin typing the name of the component you want to view.
+1. (Optional) In the search field, begin typing the name of the component you want to view.

 {{dd-filter-criteria}}